Glimpse history through old images of Bournemouth, Dorset, England.

-We see the Mayor, Percy May Bright, walking in procession with a number of dignitaries before ceremonially cutting the boundary tape.
+In 1931, Bournemouth’s boundary was moved, doubling its size.
+Footage recorded the Mayor, Percy May Bright, walking in procession with a number of dignitaries before ceremonially cutting the boundary tape.
 Then he lays a ceremonial stone marking the extension of the town’s boundary.

 Also seen are tourists relaxing on the promenade, people paddling in sea, and the public gardens, including the Bourne Stream.
 A performance of the Bournemouth Municipal Orchestra closes the film.

 “Bournemouth Issue Title How’s That?
 (1939)” – British Pathé on YouTube

 Also recorded at some point in the 1930s was footage of the railway station and the ‘Bournemouth belle’ train, the village, and the crowded beach.

 Bournemouth – All Seasons!
 (1930-1939) – British Pathé on YouTube

 War time defences on Bournemouth Beach were filmed by British Pathé in 1944.
 Anti-tank defences and barbed wire dominate the seafront, although people are still enjoying time on the beach thanks to Garrison Commander’s order of 25th July 1944 allowing access.
 People contentedly relax in deckchairs while families laugh as they play in the sand.

 “Bournemouth Beach (1944)” – British Pathé on YouTube

 The Labour Party Conference in 1946 brought Clement Atlee’s cabinet members to town.

 Cabinet Goes To The Seaside (1946)- British Pathé on YouTube